English EN Deutsch DE Français FR Español ES Italiano IT

-Sign up to the fourth edition of Midnight Sun Randonnée, an epic round trip across the Scandinavian peninsula.
+Sign up to the fifth edition of Midnight Sun Randonnée, an epic round trip across the Scandinavian peninsula.
 Follow river valleys, lake shores and fjords.
 Cross coniferous forests, marshlands, snow-capped mountains and the Arctic Circle.
 Experience 24-hour daylight conditions during the summer solstice.
+Book a starting place, then make your final registration at a date of your choosing.

 Midnight Sun Randonnée does not require qualification but we recommend that inexperienced riders complete a BRM 400 before the event.
 We don’t ask for signed medical certificates however, as with grand randonnées in general, we do require that participants have a third-party insurance in case of an accident on the ride.